Master of Social Work (MSW) Programs in New York

 How to Become a Social Worker in New York

-If you want to become a licensed social worker in New York, you must complete a qualifying master's degree.
+If you want to become a licensed social worker in New York, you must complete a qualifying master’s degree.
 Two types of licensed social workers exist in New York: licensed master social workers and licensed clinical social workers.
-Licensed clinical social workers need an MSW degree and a minimum of 2,000 supervised hours.
-They can also qualify for an "R" psychotherapy privilege.
+Licensed clinical social workers need an MSW degree and a minimum of 2,000 supervised hours post-graduation and 100 hours of direct supervision with a qualified supervisor.
+They can also qualify for an “R” psychotherapy privilege after additional years of practice.
 Licensed master social workers also need an MSW degree but not supervised work experience.

 While most social work positions in New York require an advanced degree, you can get social work positions without a license.
 For instance, companies in New York hire non-licensed social worker assistants.